xmppo/xmpp-webhook/README.md

 - Based on https://github.com/atomatt/go-xmpp

 ## Status
-`xmpp-webhook` currently only provides a hook for Grafana.
-I will implement a `parserFunc` for Prometheus ASAP.
+`xmpp-webhook` currently only provides a hook for Grafana. ~~I will implement a `parserFunc` for Prometheus ASAP~~.
 Check https://github.com/opthomas-prime/xmpp-webhook/blob/master/handler.go to learn how to support more source services.

 ## Usage
 - `xmpp-webhook` is configured via environment variables: